An efficient water softening system will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

-Have you ever thought about what they use to classify hard water?
-Well, if the water contains 60 mg or more of dissolved magnesium and calcium it’s considered hard.
-In some places the water can have as much as 180 mg of these substances, and it’s often really tough to eliminate the hardness, but it’s a challenge you can overcome to say the least.
+If your water contains 60 mg or more of dissolved magnesium and calcium it’s considered hard.
+In some places the water can have as much as 180 mg of these substances, and it’s often really tough to eliminate.

 - Why You Need a Water Softener